amnesiiac/amnesiiac.github.io/_posts/2023-11-08-shell-pipefail.md

   - shell
 ---

+### # autocompletion of interactive cmd failed when enable pipefail
-### # background: gitlab-runner job fails when using yes and pipe for automation of interactive cmd
+background: gitlab-runner job fails when using yes and pipe for automation of interactive cmd.
 given rebornlinux/devkit/.gitlab-ci.yml for gitlab ci/cd as:
 ```text
 stages: